A Guide to Female Self-Pleasure - Discovering Pleasure in Your Own Body

 The Taboo Around Female Self-Pleasure

-According to the Kinsey Institute, approximately 80% of women have experience with masturbation.
+Research from multiple institutions has shown that the vast majority of women have experience with masturbation.
 Despite this, female self-pleasure carries a much stronger social taboo than its male counterpart, and is often spoken of as something "shameful" or "indecent."
+This taboo has historical roots.
+Female sexual desire was long treated as "nonexistent," and was not adequately discussed in medical or educational settings.

-As a result of this taboo, many women enter partnered sexual activity without fully understanding their own body's sexual responses.
+As a result of this taboo, many women enter partnered sex without fully understanding their own body's sexual responses.
 If you don't know what gives you pleasure, you can't communicate it to a partner.
 Self-pleasure is the safest and most fundamental way to learn about your own body.
+It can be done at your own pace, without affecting anyone else, and without concepts of failure or success - this is its greatest advantage.

 Health Benefits of Self-Pleasure